spacetelescope/drizzlepac/doc/source/mast_data_products/hap_tests.rst

 test_processing_utils.py

     test_add_skycell_to_header
-     * unit test for function for adding skycell name to SVM headers
+     * Unit test for function for adding skycell name to SVM headers.

 test_pipeline.py

     test_astrometric_singleton
-     * A test of runastrodriz.process with varying envinroment setups and aqutils.retrieve_observations
+     * A test of runastrodriz.process with varying environment setups.
+Obtains data using aqutils.retrieve_observations.

 test_apriori.py

-    tests alignment of all of the available a priori wcs solutions
+    Tests alignment of all of the available a priori wcs solutions for two datasets for ACS and WFC3.

 test_align.py

-    tests alignment of all of the available a posteriori wcs solutions
+    Tests alignment of all of the available a posteriori wcs solutions for a variety of datasets and scenarios.

-archival_test_run_svmpoller.py
+archival_test_run_svmpoller.py (*currently disabled*)

-    currently disabled
+    test_run_svmpoller
+     * Tests runsinglehap.perform using poller file as input.

-archival_test_randomlist.py
+archival_test_randomlist.py (*currently disabled*)

-    currently disabled
+    test_randomlist
+     * Tests SVM alignment (align.perform_align) on a random dataset from "ACSWFC3ListDefault50.csv".
+Success is marked by a statistical sample (70%) of ACS and WFC3 datasets aligned to within 10mas RMS.

-archival_test_alignpipe_randomlist.py
+archival_test_alignpipe_randomlist.py (*currently disabled*)

-    currently disabled
+    test_alignpipe_randomlist
+     * Similar to test_randomlist but include pipeline processing (runastrodriz.process).

 ACS
 ***